About communicable diseases surveillance

 - overseeing and supporting various surveillance systems, including:

-- coordinating surveillance planning and ensuring agile, high-quality data to monitor communicable diseases, including identifying information needs through the Australian National Surveillance Plan for COVID-19, Influenza, and RSV
+We coordinate surveillance planning and ensure agile, high-quality data to monitor communicable diseases, including by:

-- supporting the Communicable Diseases Network Australia to develop surveillance case definitions and Series of National Guidelines (SoNGs) for communicable diseases
+We support the Communicable Diseases Network Australia to develop and review:

 Related topics